Welcome to the homepage of Brighton Osteopathy & Sports Injury Clinic.

 Most of the time I use osteopathy to treat joint and muscle pain.
 However pain has many presentations and causes and as a registered osteopath I am qualified to diagnose, treat and give advice for muscle and joint pain.
 Osteopathic qualification and regulation works in much the same way as regulation of medical doctors and that means you can be safe in the knowledge that a registered osteopath (see below) is first of all a safe clinician.

-I believe osteopathic treatment and advice can help anyone achieve pain free and full potential.
 In my practice I treat patients ranging in age from 5 years old to patients well into their 90’s.

 Osteopathy is a hands-on medical system based on the sciences of anatomy and physiology.
 Osteopathic techniques vary from massage to manipulations and range from very gentle to quite vigorous.
-In every osteopathic treatment session patients will receive diagnosis, hands on treatment and advice on how to improve your condition through exercises and diet.
+In every osteopathic treatment session patients will receive diagnosis, hands on treatment and advice on how to improve your condition through exercises and sometimes diet/supplements.

 Osteopathy is regulated by a statute of Parliament and registered Osteopaths train full time for 4 years at university level to gain a BSc in Osteopathic Medicine.
 Our regulatory body is the General Osteopathic Council (GOsC).

 To contact me regarding the suitability of treatment or to book a consultation the number is 07733 366158.